 Has your experience in a support course improved your efforts in your major area of concentration (i.e., certain drawing assignments suggesting a direction in painting?
-How are you integrating your observations and experiences?

-To avoid software compatibility problems, submit as a Word.docx document or paste your artist statement, as text, into an e-mail and send to fassett@ulm.edu before the announced deadline.
+To avoid software compatibility problems, paste your artist statement, as text, into an e-mail and send to fassett@ulm.edu before the announced deadline.